rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 fn traverse(graph: &AGraph<Node=usize, Edge=(usize, usize)>) {}
 ```

-While trait objects mean that we don't need to know the concrete type of the
+While trait objects mean that we don’t need to know the concrete type of the
 `graph` parameter at compile time, we do need to constrain the use of the
 `AGraph` trait in the `traverse` function by the concrete types of the
 associated types.
-If we didn’t provide this constraint, Rust wouldn't be able
+If we didn’t provide this constraint, Rust wouldn’t be able
 to figure out which `impl` to match this trait object to, because the
 associated types can be part of the signatures of the methods that Rust needs
 to look up in the vtable.